communityfunded/afrododi/README.md

 # Tools

-- [Aphrodite output tool](https://output.jsbin.com/qoseye) - Paste what you pass to `StyleSheet.create` and see the generated CSS
+- [afrododi output tool](https://output.jsbin.com/qoseye) - Paste what you pass to `StyleSheet.create` and see the generated CSS
-- [jest-aphrodite-react](https://github.com/dmiller9911/jest-aphrodite-react) - Utilities for testing with React and Jest.
+- [jest-afrododi-react](https://github.com/dmiller9911/jest-afrododi-react) - Utilities for testing with React and Jest.

 # TODO